-Amid the turmoil of the current pandemic, young people have once again emerged as one of the most vulnerable groups in our society.
-While generally considered less physically at risk from the coronavirus – unlike the over 65s, for whom it poses a significant danger – they’ve been some of the hardest hit by the economic fallout.
+Amid the turmoil of the pandemic, young people have once again emerged as one of the most vulnerable groups in our society.
+While generally considered less physically at risk from the coronavirus, they’ve been some of the hardest hit by the economic fallout.

-Research by thinktank Resolution Foundation shows that 1 in 3 young people have been furloughed or lost their jobs completely because of the virus, and over 1 in 3 have had their pay reduced since the crisis started.
-We could see an additional 600,000 18-24-year-olds pushed into unemployment throughout the coming year.
+Research by thinktank Resolution Foundation shows that over 1 in 3 young people have had their pay reduced since the crisis started.
+We could see an additional 600,000 18-24-year-olds pushed into unemployment.

 The reasons for this are multifold and complex.
 Many young people are new to the labour market and don’t yet have the seniority or experience to protect them from layoffs.
 At the same time, a large number are employed in the sectors most severely affected by the lockdown – such as leisure, retail and hospitality.